google_counter

 Send request for treatment

 Immunotherapy treatment for GBM includes several pharmacological groups.
-These are dendritic cell vaccines with the patient's tumor antigens), checkpoint inhibitors given in multiple courses and CAR T-cell therapy that modifies immune cells’ genome – the best method is chosen for a particular case.
+These are dendritic cell vaccines with the patient's tumor antigens, checkpoint inhibitors given in multiple courses, and CAR T-cell therapy that modifies immune cells’ genome – the best method is chosen for a particular case.

 You can receive dendritic cell treatment in Germany at specialized medical centers.
-Booking Health offers comprehensive support for international patients – treatment coordination, logistics support, follow-up care, etc.
+Booking Health offers comprehensive support for international patients – treatment coordination, logistics support, follow-up care, etc. Patients consider glioblastoma dendritic cell treatment centers abroad (especially in Germany), turning to clinics with experience in conducting personalized immunotherapy programs.

 The therapy demonstrates excellent tolerability – minimal side effects compared to conventional cancer treatments are observed.
 Most patients experience only mild reactions like fever or fatigue.
 These make it suitable for almost all glioblastoma patients.
+The security profile characteristic of glioblastoma immunotherapy with dendritic cells abroad is beneficial.

 The administration protocol involves the following.
 Blood collection, laboratory blood cells processing, and glioblastoma vaccine injection intradermally or subcutaneously – everything is simple for a patient.

 Yes.
 Actually, DCT is designed to enhance standard oncology treatments.
-It's can be administered after surgical tumor removal.
+It can be administered after surgical tumor removal.
 It can be combined with chemotherapy and radiation therapy – all to enhance treatment effectiveness and prevent GBM recurrence.

-Choose treatment abroad and you will for sure get the best results!
+Choose dendritic cell therapy for glioblastoma abroad, and you will for sure get the best results!

 Authors: